confact/proxy.cr/README.md

 # proxy

-A HTTP Proxy written in Crystal inspired by Ruby's WEBrick::HTTPProxyServer
+A HTTP Proxy rotator written in Crystal inspired by Ruby's WEBrick::HTTPProxyServer

 ## Installation